gustofied/P2Engine/README.md

 **The Foundation for Learning**

 Rollouts is the key infrastructure to enable P2Engine's future learning loop.
-Currently, evaluators score agent outputs automatically, so the next step is to close the feedback cycle and use these scores to automatically propagate successful configurations to underperforming variants, creating a system that improves itself through experimentation.
-Something like that, there are many ways here.
+Currently, evaluators score agent outputs automatically, so the next step is to close the loop and use these scores to automatically propagate successful configurations to underperforming variants, creating a system that improves itself through experimentation.
+Something like that, there are many ways here, and we will talk about that in the [Future](#future) section.

 ---